floodmodel/G2D/README.md

-# G2D - Under construction.
+# G2D (Grid based 2-Dimensional land surface flood model)
 This repository will be opened officially in the fall of this year.